 Chatham University Alum Rachel Carson’s Legacy Lives on at Eden Hall, Falk School of Sustainability

-Located on 338 acres in Richland, Pennsylvania, Chatham University’s Eden Hall Campus is the first academic community in the world built from the ground up for the study of next-generation tools and processes that will provide social, economic, and environmental benefits to the world.
+Located on 338 acres just north of Pittsburgh in Richland, Pennsylvania, Chatham University’s Eden Hall Campus is the first academic community in the world built from the ground up for the study of next-generation tools and processes that will provide social, economic, and environmental benefits to the world.
 Based in Pittsburgh, Chatham University channeled alumna and environmentalist Rachel Carson in creating a campus and curriculum that embodies Chatham’s commitment to sustainability and environmental education.

 Using the latest in environmentally responsible technology, design, and innovation, Chatham’s Eden Hall campus strives to be self-sustaining in every way with a goal of zero net carbon emissions, with all waste and stormwater managed on-site, while aiming to produce more energy than it consumes through extensive use of solar and geothermal energy.
 Eden Hall is home to Chatham’s Falk School of Sustainability & Environment, and its undergraduate and graduate programs in sustainability, food studies and dual-degree MBA programs.